 Be aware of your emotional health

 Providing care can affect your mental and emotional health.
-Talk to your healthcare provider if you think you're having difficulty with your emotions or behavior, or have any other personal health concerns.
+Talk to your doctor if you think you're having difficulty with your emotions or behavior, or have any other personal health concerns.

 Talk to other caregivers